Silicon-Valley00/eirhub-documentation/backend-service-documentations/appointment.md

 ```
 [Back to the top...](#appointment-services)

-## Getting all appointments from table
+## Get all appointments from table
 - GET: /appointments
 - BODY PARAMETERS: None
 - QUERY PARAMETERS: None